Entry into The American Express Lounge is governed by the full Terms and Conditions available at amex.com.au/airportlounge.

 Every regular David Jones Shopper who is considering a premium card should take a serious look at the American Express David Jones Platinum Credit Card.
 Owning one will make you feel like an A-lister, since cardholders are showered with bonus points and also receive a stellar ongoing points earning rate at DJs, while still earning points at a very attractive rate elsewhere.
 It all comes at a cost of course, but it’s a justifiable expense if you make use of the many privileges.

-Different rewards schemes suit different lifestyles, which is why Amex and David Jones give you a choice.
+Different rewards schemes suit different lifestyles, so Amex and David Jones give you a choice.

 If you are a committed Qantas Frequent Flyer you can opt to earn QFF points and redeem them for award flights and upgrades with Qantas and 50 partner airlines.
 Alternatively, you can use your points to buy merchandise and retail gift cards from the Qantas store, although this is not the most cost effective way to use them.